jonananas/conan_example_simple/README.md

 # Simple Conan usage example

 This CMake project uses Conan to manage dependencies.
 The example dependency is `spdlog`.
-Works both for conan 1 and conan 2, but for conan 2 you need to create a profile.
-Just follow the instructions from conan.
+Works both for conan 1 and conan 2, but for conan 2 you need to create a profile - follow the instructions from conan if you do not have a profile already.

 ## Prerequisites